-How To Play Sounds on 2 Devices in Windows
+How To Play Sounds on or Switch Between Two Devices in Windows

-Are you looking for a way to play sounds on two devices in Windows?
+Are you looking for a way to play sounds on two devices or switch between them in Windows?
 Many users often have more than one audio output device connected to their computers.
 Fortunately, Windows allows them to choose which output to use.

 If you want to listen to lo-fi beats at work using headphones or have multiple output devices like stereo speakers and a gaming headset, we’ve got you covered.
 This article outlines how to play sounds on two devices across different versions of Windows.